Millennial Generation Loves Internet, Vintage Clothing & Bricks & Mortar, Survey Says

 It found that this generation spends heavily online.
 About 82 percent of Millennials purchase items online at least once a month.
 About 73 percent of Millennials are Amazon Prime members, and an increasing amount shop on Instagram.

 However, the survey also found good news for bricks-and-mortar fashion retailers.
 About 57 percent of Millennials prefer to shop for fashion at physical stores.
-However, digital commerce plays a significant role in how Millennials make decisions on fashion purchases.
+Digital commerce plays a significant role in how Millennials make decisions on fashion purchases.
 About 45 percent of millennials purchased apparel products that they initially discovered on Instagram.

 “You read that bricks-and-mortar is dead.
 But people are still seeking fashion in retail stores,” Paul Zaffaroni, Roth’s head of consumer investment banking, said.
 “The takeaway is that you need an omni-channel model to serve consumers.
 You don’t want to be all online.
 You don’t want to be all bricks-and-mortar.
 You should be on Amazon, Revolve and in your own stores.
 The key to success is finding the right mix of retail, wholesale and direct-to-consumer.”